 This type of flower will grow at a rapid rate and comes in different sizes.
 You can add one to the centre of your coffee table or sit it beside your desk in your office.
 The peace lily also has amazingly durable flowers, which is why it remains one of the most loved houseplants by homeowners of all tastes.

 Simply keep it away from direct sunlight, water it accordingly and keep its soil evenly moist at all times.
 Then, just wait for it to bloom.

 A charismatic cactus

 If you’ve ever asked yourself “how long do plants live?”, we recommend purchasing a cactus for your home.
 That’s because this type of plant lasts so long, and with such little attention, that it could even outlive you!

 There is a wide selection of different cacti to introduce to your space, from the likes of Old Lady Cactus, to Bishop Cactus and angel wings, all offering a marvellous variety of shapes and coming in a whole host of different sizes.

 Cacti are well known as tough house plants because they only really need to be watered around twice a month, depending on the temperature of your home.
 Remember, these plants thrive in warm conditions, so if your abode is particularly warm, you may not even need to feed them this often.

 Now you know which plants will survive the longest in your home, you can find one to suit your space.
-If you don't have the time to water plants but love looking at greenery in your home, add pieces of our nature artwork to your home.
+If you don't have the time to water plants but love looking at greenery in your home, add pieces of our nature artwork or floral prints to your home.